 Some of these water laws are enacted to prevent people from diverting rivers or building dams.
 But the real question we need to ask ourselves is, what if things get worse?
 We should be and are allowed to collect reasonable amounts of rainwater for ourselves.

 There’s no water problem where I live (yet) but you may be a lot less fortunate.
 Water may become a real problem where you live and your options may be limited (unless you’re willing to move out).
-One way is to use a device that turns air into water such as this one.
+One way is to use a dehumidifier such as this one.
 An easier option is to store some of the rainwater that falls down on your property.
 Collecting rainwater becomes an easy and free way of stockpiling for the future, when everyone else will die of thirst.

 Is Collecting Rainwater Legal?